There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 A Star Is Born

 Jackson Maine (Bradley Cooper) is nearing the end of his prime as a rockstar.
 He is somewhat of a legend, but everything is not as great as it seems on the surface.
-He feels hollow and is struggling with drug and alcohol addiction, with the latter being the more dominant of the two.
+He feels hollow and he is struggling with drug and alcohol addiction.
 Ally (Lady Gaga) works in a kitchen by day and is an aspiring singer by night.
-She has a gig where she regularly performs, but has been unable to break into the music industry due to her appearance.
+She has a gig where she regularly performs, but she has been unable to break into the music industry due to her appearance.

 On one fateful night, Jackson discovers Ally.
 Despite his issues with addiction and his career being on the decline, Jackson decides to take Ally under his wing.
-He sees the incredible talent she has and instantly becomes infatuated with her.
+He sees the incredible talent she has, and he instantly becomes infatuated with her.
 They fall for each other quickly and they could be the answer to each other’s problems.
-Jackson could be exactly what Ally needs to break into the music industry, but Ally may be the bright star that pulls him out of his dark addiction.
+Jackson could be exactly what Ally needs to break into the music industry, but Ally may be exactly what Jackson needs to pull himself out of his dark addiction.

 The Pros & Cons

 |The Pros||The Cons|